 Make sure that you know exactly what Google LIKES on Page 1 and build links to that type of content.

-Building links to anything that Google doesn’t want on Page 1 is futile (e.g. that frequently happens with product pages and collections).
+Building backlinks to anything that Google doesn’t want on Page 1 is futile (e.g. that frequently happens with product pages and collections).

 And you don’t want to risk your Ecommerce site doing that.